insin/newforms/docs/util_api.rst

    A collection of field errors that knows how to display itself in various formats.

+   **Static Functions**

+   .. js:function:: ErrorObject.fromJSON(jsonObj, errorConstructor)

+      Creates a new ErrorObject and populates it from an object with the same structure as that produced by this object's ``toJSON()`` method.

    **Prototype Functions**

    .. js:function:: ErrorObject#set(field, error)